kronaemmanuel/PPSD-assignment-3/life_Cycle/Life_Cycle.md

 ## Status Updates
 Ticket status keep changing during it lifetime like : first _Open _ to _In Progress_, _In Progress_ to _In Testing Phase_ and atlast to _Done_.
 But there me tickets that keepin roll between _In Testing Phase_ to _In Progress_.

+## SLA and Due Dates
+SLA Plans or Service Level Agreements me tickets that keepin roll between  like timers and they can be created for whatever we want.
+They help you meet contractual agreements and they me tickets that keepin roll between  used for tool for insight.
+It helps you manage what's prioritized in our queue.

+Due Dates are dates given by agent to developers of by management team to team or single developer to commit their changes.